vasinkd/Sentiment-Analysis-MT/README.md

 # Sentiment-Analysis
 Codebase and data used in my [Master Thesis  ](https://www.hse.ru/en/edu/vkr/219699559)
 Comments in the code are in Russian.
-Hope that code is self-explanatory
+Hope that the code is self-explanatory

 Title: "Sentiment Analysis of Short Informal Texts"
 Data was taken from: